asweigart/pyautogui/README.md

 Full documentation available at https://pyautogui.readthedocs.org

-Simplified Chinese documentation（简体中文版文档） available at https://muxuezi.github.io/posts/doc-pyautogui.html
+Simplified Chinese documentation available at https://muxuezi.github.io/posts/doc-pyautogui.html

 Source code available at https://github.com/asweigart/pyautogui

 Dependencies
 ============

+PyAutoGUI supports Python 2 and 3.
 If you are installing PyAutoGUI from PyPI using pip:

 Windows has no dependencies.
 The Win32 extensions do not need to be installed.